zulip/zulip-mobile/docs/developer-guide.md

 Register at https://developer.apple.com.
 Then use your Apple ID in Xcode and choose it as your `Signing > Team` for both ZulipMobile and ZulipMobileTests.

+### Tips when running on your iOS device
+When you change the BundleIdentifier and Team (required in order to run on a device), it **will** modify your `.pbxproj` file, which you do **not** want unless you intend to.
+For instance, if you linking a new dependency, your `.pbxproj` will be modified to reflect the new changes.

+If you are simply testing it on the iOS device, simply do not stage the said file to be committed.
+On the other hand, if you are also adding a dependency, it is recommended that you first `git commit` the dependency link modification itself, and then start developing.
+This way, when you stage your intended changes, you can do a `git reset path/to/.pbxproj` to discard any changes relating to the modification of the BundleIdentifier and Team, and then continue to commit the rest of the files.
+When you prepare to push your changes, you can just squash the initial commit with your later commits to retain a clean commit history.
+This way, you won't have to deal with any merge conflicts or manual deletion of the lines in your `.pbxproj` when you submit your code for a review.

 ## Signing in to a local dev VM

 This process needs improvement and has too many manual steps at the moment.